 In 2011, Sister Elizabeth Mary retired from “active” ministry, yet her days remain filled with service.
 Each weekday morning and afternoon, she can be found volunteering as a senior companion in an adult-day center sponsored by her community.
 She also leads a weekly scripture group at the center.
 “When you retire, you come to realize that you’ve moved on to another area of ministry,” says Sister Elizabeth Mary.
 “You use the things you’ve learned, and you apply them in a different way.
 And you keep a joyful spirit!”

 “Whatever needs doing—whether it’s scrubbing floors or teaching children—I’m happy to do it,” says Sister John Margaret Walsh, 76.
 This attitude of service has been a way of life for her since she entered the Congregation of Divine Providence some 60 years ago.
 Just shy of 14 years old, Sister John Margaret traveled from her home in County Clare, Ireland, to Melbourne, Kentucky, to complete her schooling and begin her formation for religious life.

 For 55 years, she ministered in elementary education as both a teacher and principal.
-Though she is technically "retired," Sister John Margaret's days remain filled with service to others.
-From assisting elder members in the community's infirmary to teaching knitting at a local Catholic school, Sister John Margaret enjoys staying busy and helping those in need.
+Though she is technically “retired,” Sister John Margaret remains committed to serving others.
+From assisting elder members in the community’s infirmary to teaching knitting at a local Catholic school, Sister John Margaret enjoys staying busy and helping those in need.
 Woven throughout her day is prayer.
 She especially likes to pray on her twice-daily walks with Derby, a golden retriever the community rescued a few years back.
-"I get a lot of praying done on our walks," she says.
-"I think you should do what you can each day, and leave the rest to God."
+“I get a lot of praying done on our walks,” she says.
+“I think you should do what you can each day, and leave the rest to God.”